Purpose and Scope

 - Within five (5) working days, the Director for Community Standards/Title IX Coordinator

-- If grounds for an appeal are met, the Director for Community Standards/Title IX Coordinator will forward the complaint to a trained Investigator and will notify the respondent of the complainant appeal.
+- If grounds for an appeal are met, the Director for Community Standards/Title IX Coordinator will forward the complaint to a trained Investigator and will notify the relevant parties of the appeal.

-- If the grounds for an appeal are not met, the complainant will be notified in writing via official email.
+- If the grounds for an appeal are not met, the complainant or respondent will be notified in writing via official email.
 This decision is final.

 - The trained Investigator will conduct an additional investigation and comprise a supplemental report in accordance with the Formal Complaint Investigation Process and Complaint Decision Process as outlined above.